echyn/echyn.github.io/research.md

 18. The Effects of Racial Segregation on Intergenerational Mobility: Evidence from Historical Railroad Placement (with Kareem Haggag and Bryan Stuart).

+19. The Long-Run Effects of Residential Racial Desegregation Programs: Evidence from Gautreaux (with Robert Collinson and Danielle Sandler)

 **Other Academic Publications**

 19. The Demographic Effects of Dodging the Vietnam Draft. (with Martha Bailey). **American Economic Association: Papers and Proceedings**.
 May 2020.